The Rare Occasions: History

 In high school, McLaughlin and Imbusch joined a band called The Valar in Providence, Rhode Island.
 The Valar developed 2 EPs and 1 Album throughout its 3-year lifespan.
 That being "Valagueña", "The Project", and "The Adventures of a Septapus Named Wallace".
 The group disbanded in 2010 due to each member matriculating at different colleges, deeming it impractical to continue making music for most of the year.
 McLaughlin and Imbusch left the band, met Stone and Cohen at their respective colleges, and decided to add them to the band.
 Thus forming The Rare Occasions.
 McLaughlin came up with the name after the band went through an "identity crisis," eventually settling on "The Rare Occasions" instead of "The Custodians," which they previously went by.

 Around late 2015, Imbusch relocated from Boston to Los Angeles, California to pursue his career in music composition, and McLaughlin followed shortly after.
 Their 2016 EP, Futureproof, was recorded across the US remotely, with Stone and Cohen in Boston and Imbusch and McLaughlin in Los Angeles.

 Shortly after Futureproof's release, Cohen and Stone followed the other members to Los Angeles.

 Shortly after their first album Into The Shallows was released, lead guitarist Peter Stone left the band amicably, leading to the band becoming a 3-piece.
 It is theorized that Peter Stone left the band to pursue a solo career, and because he did not want to live in Los Angeles.

 Their first release was the Demo Recordings EP, released on October 12, 2012, followed by Applefork (2013), Feelers (2014), and Futureproof (2016).
 Three studio albums were recorded, Into the Shallows (2018), Big Whoop (2021), and Through Moonshot Eyes (2024).
 In addition, the EP Attaboy (2022) was released between Big Whoop and Through Moonshot Eyes.

-Late into the tour that followed the release of "Through Moonshot Eyes", an incident occurred at the Dallas, Texas show.
-A crowd member yelled out "Free Palestine" during the song "Strange World" in which Imbusch, retorted angrily before storming off stage.
-For almost a year, the band had gone completely silent.
-October 16th, 2025, at an unannounced gig, there was a temporary drummer, Eva Friedman, and mention of new music.
+Late into the band's 2024 Through Moonshot Eyes tour, during a show in Dallas, Texas, a crowd member yelled out "Free Palestine" during the song "Strange World".
+Imbusch responded irately and stormed offstage.
+For almost a year, the band went completely silent on social media.
+On October 16, 2025, at an unannounced gig, the band returned with a temporary drummer, Eva Friedman, and mentioned new music.